JosTorre/JosTorre.github.io/content/travels/europe/iceland.md

 Maybe before I go forward telling about my trip, I should give some facts about Iceland that I learnt:

+*This blog is still being written.
+Come back later to find the finished version.*
 ![icelandpanorama](/pics/icelandpanorama.jpg "Panorama at Þingvellir")